hpssjellis/particle-photon-neural-network-ifttt/README.md

 It looks like each layer will have no maximum number of photons, and no maximum number of layers BUT, each photon will only be able to communicate with 8 other photons.
 (That is the limit of interconnections based on using the Photon)

+I also publish using IFTTT DO statements the xFire event (also private but will have to be public eventually). example data sent
+G-654    Says the settings are good and the firelimit is 654 B-3000  Says the network has not yet found a good fit so randomize the nodes. also sets the fireLimit very high.
+Maximum = 4095 Analog read channel.

 Dec16, 2015

 layer01.ino is working